ArjunS07/arjuns07.github.io/content/about.md

 # showReadingTime: false
 ---

-I'm a 12th-grade student at The Shri Ram School, Moulsari, in Delhi NCR, India.
+I'm a 12th-grade student in Delhi NCR, India.
 I've been programming in some way or the other since I was eleven years old, and today, am the head of my school's computer society, Megabyte.

 ### On blogging